publications

 2023

-- AISTATSScore-based Quickest Change Detection for Unnormalized ModelsSuya Wu, Enmao Diao, Taposh Banerjee, and 2 more authorsIn International Conference on Artificial Intelligence and Statistics (AISTATS), 2023
+- AISTATSScore-based Quickest Change Detection for Unnormalized ModelsSuya Wu, Enmao Diao, Taposh Banerjee, and 2 more authorsIn Proceedings of The 26th International Conference on Artificial Intelligence and Statistics, 2023

 Classical change detection algorithms typically require modeling pre-change and post-change distributions.
 The calculations may not be feasible for various machine learning models because of the complexity of computing the partition functions and normalized distributions.
 Additionally, these methods may suffer from a lack of robustness to model mismatch and noise.
 In this paper, we develop a new variant of the classical Cumulative Sum (CUSUM) change detection, namely Score-based CUSUM (SCUSUM), based on Fisher divergence and the Hyvärinen score.
 Our method allows the applications of the quickest change detection for unnormalized distributions.
 We provide a theoretical analysis of the detection delay given the constraints on false alarms.
 We prove the asymptotic optimality of the proposed method in some particular cases.
 We also provide numerical experiments to demonstrate our method’s computation, performance, and robustness advantages.

-- ICMESemi-Supervised Federated Learning for Keyword SpottingEnmao Diao, Eric W Tramel, Jie Ding, and 1 more authorIn 2023 IEEE International Conference on Multimedia and Expo (ICME), 2023
+- ICMESemi-Supervised Federated Learning for Keyword SpottingEnmao Diao, Eric W Tramel, Jie Ding, and 1 more authorIn 2023 IEEE International Conference on Multimedia and Expo Workshops (ICMEW), 2023

 Keyword Spotting (KWS) is a critical aspect of audio-based applications on mobile devices and virtual assistants.
 Recent developments in Federated Learning (FL) have significantly expanded the ability to train machine learning models by utilizing the computational and private data resources of numerous distributed devices.
 However, existing FL methods typically require that devices possess accurate ground-truth labels, which can be both expensive and impractical when dealing with local audio data.
 In this study, we first demonstrate the effectiveness of Semi-Supervised Federated Learning (SSL) and FL for KWS.
 We then extend our investigation to Semi-Supervised Federated Learning (SSFL) for KWS, where devices possess completely unlabeled data, while the server has access to a small amount of labeled data.
 We perform numerical analyses using state-of-the-art SSL, FL, and SSFL techniques to demonstrate that the performance of KWS models can be significantly improved by leveraging the abundant unlabeled heterogeneous data available on devices.

-- KDDOnce-for-All Federated Learning: Learning From and Deploying to Heterogeneous ClientsKamala Varma, Enmao Diao, Tanya Roosta, and 2 more authorsIn KDD 2023 Workshop on Federated Learning for Distributed Data Mining, 2023
+- KDDOnce-for-All Federated Learning: Learning From and Deploying to Heterogeneous ClientsKamala Varma, Enmao Diao, Tanya Roosta, and 2 more authors2023

-- UAIRobust Quickest Change Detection for Unnormalized ModelsSuya Wu, Enmao Diao, Jie Ding, and 2 more authorsIn Uncertainty in Artificial Intelligence (UAI), 2023
+- TITQuickest Change Detection for Unnormalized Statistical ModelsSuya Wu, Enmao Diao, Taposh Banerjee, and 2 more authorsIEEE Transactions on Information Theory, 2023

 2022